M3GAN (soundtrack)

-M3GAN (Original Motion Picture Soundtrack) is the soundtrack to the 2023 film M3GAN directed by Gerard Johnstone.
+M3GAN (Original Motion Picture Soundtrack) is the soundtrack to the 2022 film M3GAN directed by Gerard Johnstone.
 Featuring musical score composed by Anthony Willis, the album consisted of 29 tracks were released by Back Lot Music on January 6, 2023.
 The soundtrack was further issued on vinyl LP by Waxwork Records on March 10, 2023.

 Background

-Johnstone wanted several factors that does not feel clichéd, which also applied to the music as well.
+Johnstone wanted several factors that did not feel clichéd, which also applied to the music as well.
 He had a vision that the AI doll M3GAN would sing as well as playing piano, and there was a song written into the script.
 He listened to Willis' score for Promising Young Woman (2020) and liked it as well as the film's femme fatale aspect, which attracted Willis.
 During a discussion with Johnstone and the executives of Blumhouse Productions, Willis suggested to do musical arrangements similar to that of Disney animated films.
 The idea eventually attracted the producers and Willis was hired as the film's composer.